Missed Call Text Back vs. Voicemail: Which Wins Leads 2026?

 2. Immediate Action: The system automatically sends the Missed Call Text Back message. (e.g., "Hi, we saw we missed your call.
 We'll call you back in the next 15 minutes.
 What can we help you with?")

-3. Simultaneous Action: While the text is sent, the call is also routed to a voicemail box, but one that's integrated into the system.
+3. Simultaneous Action: While the text is being sent, the call is also routed to a voicemail box that's integrated into the system.

 4. Voicemail Transcription: If the caller does leave a message, GoHighLevel can transcribe it to text and add it to the customer's contact record.
 Your team can read the voicemail without having to listen to it.